Elanor Allerton

-Elanor Allerton (born March 30, 1639) was a notable colonist who became a victim of the Indian attacks around the original Jamestown settlement in the time leading up to Bacon's Rebellion.
+Elanor Allerton (born March 30, 1639) was a resident of the Colony of Virginia who became a victim of the Native American attacks around the original Jamestown settlement in the time leading up to Bacon's Rebellion.
 She became an important figure in history when her diary was discovered during the excavation of Jamestown.

 Early life

 Elanor was born in Whitby, England out of wedlock to John Allerton and Margaret Smith in 1639.
 John Allerton fled Holland in 1635 due to an outbreak of the Bubonic Plague.
 When he reached England, he entered into a brief affair with Margaret Smith and began to restart his shipbuilding business.
 With the news of Margaret's pregnancy, her mother, who came from a well-to-do family of nobles, paid her father off to keep Elanor away from the public eye until her 10th birthday.
 Her father contracted Syphilis from a local prostitute and began working on his final ship, which was a vessel meant for colonization of the New World.